frenchypeanut/rockside/more-about-consortium.md

 ### Does Rockside have access to my private keys ?

 Keys are stored in your own rockside slave instance, they are never exposed to the outside world, neither to rockside engine.

+### How can I access the account that was generated for validating transactions on my consortium?

+Connect to the server were your account was generated.
+On the rockside slave datadir (by default ~/.rockside/) all informations about your node are stored in the folder **datadir/node/geth-CONSORTIUM_NAME-MEMBER_NAME/data**.
+In the keystore folder you have all information about your account.
+The password to access the private key is on the pass.txt file.

 ### How to deploy a real multi-companies consortium production network, within different cloud-provider or on premises, using different rockside instances ?